anntnzrb/_nixrice/readme.md

 | sys-info tool      | _neofetch_                  | :large_blue_circle:  |

-**note**: names described above are just the official given names of the software; package names varies depending on the linux distribution
+**note**: names described above are just the official given names of the software; package names varies depending on the `GNU/Linux` distribution

 - :first_quarter_moon: represents the status of the program